 When Subnet Originating Requests is enabled globally, it is automatically enabled on all Virtual Services.
-If the Subnet Originating Requests option is disabled globally, you can choose whether or not to enable Subnet Originating Requests on a per-Virtual Service basis.
+If the Subnet Originating Requests option is disabled globally, you can choose whether to enable Subnet Originating Requests on a per-Virtual Service basis.

 To enable Subnet Originating Requests globally, follow the steps below:

 1. In the main menu of the LoadMaster Web User Interface (WUI), go to System Configuration > Miscellaneous Options > Network Options.

 2. Select the Subnet Originating Requests check box.